 1 – Introduktion

-1.1 “You” refers to you as a participant and user of pixpro.net / pixproacademy.net / pixproacademy.com / shop.pixpro.net / demo.pixpro.net websites.
+1.1 “You” (also referred to as "your") refers to you as a participant and user of pixpro.net / pixproacademy.net / pixproacademy.com / shop.pixpro.net / demo.pixpro.net websites.
 “Ours” refers to us as Pixpro Stockholm AB.
 Our website refers pixpro.net / pixproacademy.net / pixproacademy.com / shop.pixpro.net / demo.pixpro.net.

 1.2 Pixpro are the data controller and are therefore responsible for your personal data.